CBN Oil for Sleep and Insomnia – Report

 But unlike THC though, CBN produces little to no psychoactive effects.
 This makes CBN a better and safer alternative to THC as a sedative, especially for those who want to avoid THC’s psychoactive effects.

-What are the other ways that CBN Oil promotes better sleep?
+What are some other ways that CBN Oil promotes better sleep?

 In addition to being a potent sedative, CBN also has other therapeutic properties that help you sleep better.